 As we said earlier, routing numbers consist of nine digits, but this is only half the story.
 Each routing number has five different numbers rolled into one long number.
 These five numbers all represent different things that need to work together to ensure that the money is routed correctly.

-This section will be looking at each of these numbers individually and explaining what each one does.
+This section will be looking at each of these numbers individually and explain what each one does.

 The first four digits were traditionally assigned by the Federal Reserve Routing number.
 Originally they represented the bank’s physical location so that anyone could tell exactly where the bank is located just by reading these four numbers.
 In this sense, they work as an address, only it’s a coded address to make it fit using fewer words and numbers.